p4bloR/qualabs_test/README.md

 **create_object_from_list()**

-Receives accepts a json li containing a list of dictionaries with record data.
+Receives accepts a json list containing a list of dictionaries with record data.

 Usage example: